 A no-frills student horn, built to a then

-these horns were introduced to the UK (around the early 1970's
+these horns were introduced to the UK (around the early 1970s) the

-) the

 student sax market was ruled by just two brands...the Corton (Czech

-built, also sold as the Lafluer ) and the East German B&M Champion
+built, also sold as the Lafleur) and the East German B&M Champion

 (which also popped up under at least three other brand names).
 It

 would be unfair to say that these were dreadful instruments, but

 And then the Yamaha appeared.

 its design was unique; the keywork had been kept simple, there were

 no fancy mechanics, heavy use had been made of computer aided design

-and manufacture, and most importantly of all the body had been designed to give maximum
+and manufacture, and most importantly of all the body had been designed

-the slick case the whole deal was almost too good to be true.
+and the slick case the whole deal was almost too good to be true.

-Over the years the horn has been changed slightly, and has appeared ( in the UK
+Over the years the horn has been changed slightly, and has appeared

-later models.
+to the later models.
 There have been some additions and improvements

 down the years but the horn's basic feel and response remain much

 the same.
-You can read the review of the latest version, the YAS275, here.
+You can read the review of the latest version, the YAS275,

-So, 25 years on, how does the YAS21 stand up to the test of
+So, 40 odd years on, how does the YAS21 stand up to the test of